Immunity Boosting Bites

 Visible by their bright orange color, carrots are rich in carotenoids.
 Beta-carotene, a type of carotenoid, enhances immune cell function and the immune response overall.
 Not only does beta-carotene increase the activity of immune cells, it also targets harmful substances and removes them from the body.

 Tip: Beyond carrots, you can choose other orange-colored fruits and vegetables.
-Try cantaloupe, sweet potatoes, pumpkin or orange bell peppers.
+Try cantaloupe, sweet potatoes, pumpkin and orange bell peppers.

 Fortified breakfast cereals are good sources of zinc.
 Zinc is key in the development of white blood cells, the cells responsible for the body’s immunity.
 Additionally, zinc acts as an antioxidant, defending against damaging oxidation.

-Tip: For breakfast, try cereals such as Kashi® Heart-to-Heart or Fiber One® Honey Clusters with skim or 1% milk.
+Tip: For breakfast, try cereals such as Kashi® Honey Toasted Oat or Fiber One® Honey Clusters with skim or 1% milk.
 Better yet, add a handful of blueberries for another boost of antioxidants!

 Chicken Breast, Chickpeas & Bell Peppers